Margins of discrete Bayesian networks: Geared mDAGs

-The idea of this formulation is that $f_v$ is a random function that `tells $X_v$ what to do,' or rather what value to take, given the values of its other parents.
-If some of those other parents are also latent, then they must be defined first, and the need to do this in a well-ordered manner explains why it is necessary for $\G$ to be geared.

-In fact it follows from a slight variation of Proposition 5.2 in \citet{evans:mdag} that \emph{any} distribution in the marginal model of a geared graph can be generated in the way described in Theorem \ref{thm:func}.
-Since each of these latent variables takes values in a finite collection of functions, this means that the marginal model is equivalent to the margin of a Bayesian network in which all the random variables (latent and observed) are finite and discrete.
-It follows that marginal models for geared mDAGs are semi-algebraic sets.
+In fact it is not hard to see that \emph{any} distribution in the marginal model of a geared graph can be generated in the way described in Theorem \ref{thm:func}.
+Since each of these latent variables takes values in a finite collection of functions, this means that the marginal model of a geared graph is equivalent to a latent variable model in which all the random variables (latent and observed) are finite and discrete.
+It follows from this that marginal models for geared mDAGs are semi-algebraic sets by the Tarski-Seidenberg theorem \citep[][Chapter 2]{basu:06}.

-\begin{exm} Consider the mDAG in Figure \ref{fig:iv}(a), which represents the \emph{instrumental variables} model.
-This is used, for example, to model non-compliance in clinical trials, with $X_1$ representing a randomized treatment, $X_2$ the treatment actually taken, and $X_3$ a clinical outcome.

-This mDAG has only one bidirected edge and therefore is trivially geared with $R_1 = B_1 = \{2,3\}$.
-This leads to functional latent variables $f_2$ and $f_3$, where

-The resulting DAG model is shown in Figure \ref{fig:iv}(b).
-The function $f_2$ defines, for an individual, which treatment she actually takes given which arm of the trial she is assigned to; this is known as her \emph{compliance type}.
-Similarly $f_3$ determines what the patient's outcome will be given each possible treatment she choses to take, known as her \emph{response type}.
-These functions are precisely the \emph{potential outcomes} of the Neyman-Rubin causal framework \citep{neyman:23, rubin:74, richardson:11}.

-We note that for our purposes the functions $f_v$ are a purely mathematical construct, and thus philosophical questions about the nature and existence of potential outcomes have no direct bearing on the results herein \citep[see, for example,][]{dawid:00}. \end{exm}